This post was updated in July 2025

 Why use audio?
 Perhaps you want to share a song with your subscribers, or the call of a rare bird you heard.
 Or perhaps an audio version of each post is a special benefit you reserve for paying subscribers.

-There are four ways to use audio in Substack:
+There are five ways to use audio in Substack:

 When you send a post with audio to your subscribers by email they don’t receive a copy of the audio file in their inbox, they instead receive a link to the place where the audio file is hosted.

-When a subscriber clicks to play the audio, it will either be played by Substack’s computers or by the external service, depending on where the audio is hosted, and ‘streamed’ to your subscriber’s device.
+When a subscriber clicks to play the audio, it will either be played by Substack’s computers or by the external service, depending on where the audio is hosted, and is streamed to your subscriber’s device.

 An audio post works almost exactly like an ordinary post with respect to creating, editing and publishing.
 However, it appears on your publication’s home page with a small headphone icon next to the post title.